Temporal and spectral study of PKS 0208-512 during the 2019-2020 flare: Summary and Discussions

-The broadband SED of PKS\,0208-512 during different flux states have been modelled by considering synchrotron, SSC, and EC processes.
-It has been shown that the one-zone leptonic model can successfully parameterize the SED for all these three states.
-The best fit results suggest that there is no significant variation in the bulk Lorentz factor $\Gamma$ during different flux states.
-However, it can be noted that the obtained $\Gamma$ values are lesser compared to the typical value as observed in other FSRQs (\citealt{2017MNRAS.470.3283S, 2019MNRAS.484.3168S}).
-Since the source parameters obtained through the spectral fit depend on the equipartition condition and other frozen quantities, relaxing these assumptions can result in larger $\Gamma$.
-Further, we found that during flaring (F1$_{b}$ $\&$ F2$_{b}$) states of the source, photons from both the BLR and IR-torus regions were responsible for the EC emission, however during the quiescent state (QS) photons from IR-torus region were capable of producing the EC emission.
-This implies that during F1$_{b}$ and F2$_{b}$ states, the emission region is near the edge of BLR, while in the case of QS, the emission region lies away from the BLR region.
+The broadband SED of PKS\,0208-512 during different flux states have been fitted by a radiative model considering synchrotron, SSC, and EC processes.
+We find that the one-zone leptonic model can successfully explain the SED for all these three states.
+From the best fit parameters, it appears that no significant variation in the bulk Lorentz factor $\Gamma$ happened during different flux states, while a marginal decrease is noticed during the flare states.
+However, the observed information is not sufficient enough to constrain all the parameters and hence this conclusion cannot be treated as a robust one.
+Further, the $\Gamma$ values obtained are less compared to the typical value as observed in other FSRQs (\citealt{2017MNRAS.470.3283S, 2019MNRAS.484.3168S}).
+Nevertheless, our broadband SED fitting suggests that the $\gamma$-ray spectra during flaring (F1$_{b}$ $\&$ F2$_{b}$) states demand the EC scattering of photons from both BLR and dusty torus.
+On the other hand, for the quiescent (Q) state, EC scattering of IR photons alone is capable to explain the $\gamma$-ray spectrum.
+This result can be interpreted in terms of the location of the emission region during different activity states.
+For instance, during F1$_{b}$ and F2$_{b}$ states, the emission region is well within BLR and hence the photons from BLR as well as IR torus will be upscattered through EC process.
+While in the case of Q state, the emission region may lie ahead of the BLR.
 From Table \ref{tab:broadbandsed_fitparams}, it appears $\Gamma$ decreases marginally during the flare states.
-This is contradictory to our inference since the emission region is closer to the central black hole during active states and it is expected the $\Gamma$ to be larger.
+This may appear to contradict to our inference since the emission region is closer to the central black hole during active states and it is expected the $\Gamma$ to be larger.
 However, within the estimated confidence intervals we do not find any significant change in $\Gamma$.
-Additionally, any deviation from the equipartition during the flare state can also modify $\Gamma$ significantly.
-The flare state is also associated with marginal increase in magnetic field and the particle energy density (through equipartition).
-This may be associated with efficient particle acceleration during the flaring states as compared to the quiescent state.
-This is also consistent with the change power-law index (p1) of the particle distribution where it hardens during the flare states.
-Non-availability of sufficient high energy spectra, which in turn probes the high energy electron distribution, do not let us to obtain the upper bound of p2.
-However, its quite evident the difference between p1 and p2 is larger than 1/2 and hence the origin of the broken power-law may not be associated with the radiative cooling of a simple power law (\citealt{kardashev}).
+Additionally, any deviation from the equipartition during the flaring state can also modify $\Gamma$ significantly.
+The flare state is also associated with a marginal increase in magnetic field and the particle energy density (through equipartition).
+This maybe associated with efficient particle acceleration during the flaring states as compared to the quiescent state.
+This is also consistent with the change in power-law index (p1) of the particle distribution where it hardens during the flaring states.
+Non-availability of sufficiently high energy spectra (which can probe the high energy tail electron distribution) do not let us to obtain the upper bound of p2.
+However, its quite evident the difference between p1 and p2 is larger than 1/2 and hence the origin of the broken power-law may not be strictly associated with the radiative cooling interpretation of a power-law electron distribution (\citealt{kardashev}).